-Standard Offer: ABBB (Mathematics and Physics or Engineering Science required*) Applicants who achieve the Standard entry requirements in one sitting will be made either an unconditional or conditional offer of admission.
+Standard: ABBB (Mathematics and Physics or Engineering Science required*) Applicants who achieve the Standard entry requirements over S4 and S5 will be made either an unconditional or conditional offer of admission.

-Minimum: BBB (Good performance required in Mathematics and Physics*) Applicants who achieve our Minimum entry requirements in the one sitting are encouraged to apply and will be considered.
+Minimum: BBB (Good performance required in Mathematics and Physics*) Applicants who achieve our Minimum entry requirements over S4 and S5 are encouraged to apply and will be considered.
 Good performance in additional Highers / Advanced Highers maybe required in order to receive an offer of admission.

 * These subjects can be either held at the time of application or be achieved during the appropriate admissions cycle.

-Adjusted or Access Threshold: BB (Good performance required in Mathematics) Applicants who meet one or more Widening Participation criteria and who are predicted to achieve a good performance in Mathematics and one other subject may be made a conditional offer of entry at the Access Threshold level.
+Adjusted: BB (Good performance required in Mathematics) Applicants who meet one or more Widening Participation criteria and who are predicted to achieve a good performance in Mathematics and one other subject may be made an Adjusted offer of entry.